Mutexes and RAII Locks

 Exercise 1: Implement a Thread-Safe Wrapper for stack

-Exercise 2: Compare the Performance of lock_guard and unique_lock
+Exercise 2: Compare Performance of lock_guard and unique_lock

-Write a simple benchmark: use four threads to each increment a shared counter 1,000,000 times, protected by std::lock_guard and std::unique_lock respectively.
-Compare the running times of the two—you will find that the difference is usually within the noise range, but in extreme scenarios, the extra state maintenance of std::unique_lock might manifest as a measurable overhead.
-Question: under what conditions would this difference become significant?
+Write a simple benchmark: use 4 threads to increment a shared counter 1,000,000 times each, protected by std::lock_guard and std::unique_lock respectively.
+Compare their runtimes—you will find the difference is usually within the noise range, but in extreme scenarios, the extra state maintenance of std::unique_lock might manifest as measurable overhead.
+Question: Under what conditions will this difference become significant?

-Exercise 3: Safely Swap Two Protected Data Structures Using scoped_lock
+Exercise 3: Safely Swap Two Protected Data Structures with scoped_lock

-Suppose there are two std::vector<int>s, each protected by a std::mutex.
-Write a swap_data() function that uses std::scoped_lock to acquire both locks simultaneously, and then swap the contents of the two vectors.
-Verify that repeatedly calling this function in a multi-threaded environment does not cause a dead lock.
+Assume there are two std::vector<int>s, each protected by a std::mutex.
+Write a swap_vectors function that uses std::scoped_lock to acquire both locks simultaneously, then swaps the contents of the two vectors.
+Verify that calling this function repeatedly in a multi-threaded environment does not deadlock.